Nadia N. Shahram

 Karin L. Rupp is a family law attorney and mediator.
 Karin graduated with her B.S. in Business Administration, with a concentration in Finance, summa cum laude from the University at Buffalo in 2004.
 She obtained her Masters in Business Administration, with honors, and her Juris Doctorate, magna cum laude, from the University at Buffalo in 2009.
 Following Law School, Karin worked at Citigroup for nearly seven years as a Vice President of Risk Management, specializing in compliance with financial regulations.

 It wasn’t until after the birth of her twin boys, while going through her own her lengthy, litigated divorce, that Karin developed an interest in divorce mediation.
 As her own divorce dragged on, with mounting legal bills and increasing stress levels, Karin felt that there must be a better way to get divorced.
-Her desire to provide a less stressful, less time consuming and less expensive alternative to clients is what led her to train as a mediator with the Center for Resolution and Justice and join the Matrimonial Mediation Center of Buffalo, Inc. By combining her experience in accounting, finance and contract law with her passion for helping others, Karin seeks to help her clients find economical, mutually beneficial solutions to divorce, and to draft agreements that will protect both of their interests and avoid future litigation.
+Her desire to provide a less stressful, less time consuming and less expensive alternative to clients is what led her to train as a mediator with the Center for Resolution and Justice and join the Matrimonial Mediation Service of Buffalo, Inc. By combining her experience in accounting, finance and contract law with her passion for helping others, Karin seeks to help her clients find economical, mutually beneficial solutions to divorce, and to draft agreements that will protect both of their interests and avoid future litigation.

 Karin lives in Grand Island with her six-year-old twin boys.
 In her free time, she enjoys being outdoors with her children, camping and traveling.